-Justice Health is a business unit of the Department of Justice, established in July 2007.
+Justice Health is a business unit of the Victorian Government Department of Justice and Regulation.
 It assumed the health functions previously undertaken by Corrections Victoria’s Health Services Unit and the DHS’ Prisoner Health Care Unit.
 Justice Health is responsible for the planning, coordination and delivery of contracted health services across courts, police cells, and Victoria’s public and privately managed prisons.

 Each prison location offers a wide range of health care treatment, including podiatry, physiotherapy, hearing tests, diabetes education, asthma education, and immunisation programs.
 Services are provided at community standards.
 Prisoners are not eligible for Medicare while in prison.
 Each consultation is documented in a medical file, which is strictly confidential and only accessible to health staff.
 The medical file moves location with the prisoner.
 Justice Health has legal custody of all prisoner health files in Victoria and all requests for information from these files must be made through Justice Health.
 A request for access to a prisoner’s health file ought ordinarily to be made by subpoena or Summons for Production or by an application under the Freedom of Information Act 1982 (Vic).